glygen-glycan-data/GlycoSight/README.md

 Notes:
 1. mzIdentML peptide identication results are filtered at 1% spectral FDR.
+2. No protein parsimony analysis is carried out, the output should not be taken as evidence for the protein in the sample.
-2. The sample is presumed to be human (peptides are re-aligned to UniProt human protein sequences)
+3. The sample is presumed to be human (peptides are re-aligned to UniProt human protein sequences)

 ## Docker container usage